 "Processed foods are packed with myriad toxic chemicals which can increase cancer risk," says Yeral Patel, MD, a board-certified family medicine physician in Newport Beach, California.
 "Consumption of processed foods causes inflammation—one of the leading contributors to cancer—and these foods also lack key micronutrients (essential vitamins and minerals) on which our bodies depend to rid themselves of harmful toxins."

-The Remedy Rx: Fill your diet with as many whole foods as you can, and ensure the packaged foods you buy contain as few ingredients as possible.
+The Rx: Fill your diet with as many whole foods as you can, and ensure the packaged foods you buy contain as few ingredients as possible.

 Working the Late Shift

 Women who work the night shift have a 19 percent higher risk of cancer, according to a 2018 meta-analysis of studies published in the journal Cancer Biomarkers and Prevention.
 Researchers theorize that staying up at night disrupts production of the sleep hormone melatonin, which may protect against the disease.

 The Rx: If you work the graveyard shift, you may want to switch to daylight hours.

 Using Talcum Powder

 A study in the journal Epidemiology found that using talcum powder (baby powder) on the area surrounding the genitals increased the risk of developing ovarian cancer by 33 percent.
 Another study found that using talcum powder raised endometrial cancer risk by 24 percent.
 Why?
 Some researchers theorize that talc, the mineral that is mined to make talcum powder, is often contaminated with asbestos, a potent carcinogen.

 The Rx: Avoid talcum powder.
 For personal hygiene, use a natural alternative such as cornstarch instead.